MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 In the Guides PC application, you can upload your own 3D files, as well as videos and 2D images.
 Many of these files will be larger than 5 MB, so you need to change the maximum file size for files that are uploaded.
 To do this, you'll change the setting for the email attachment size to 128 MB (131072 KB).

-1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx) and sign in with the user credentials you created when you signed up for the Guides trial.
+1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx) and sign in with the user credentials you created when you signed up for the Guides preview.

 2. Select the newly created Guides instance from the list of instances, and then select the **Open** button as shown below: